kherldhussein/near_ticket/README.md

 # NEAR Smart Contract Rust Template

-RVSP to any event made easy....
+RSVP to any event made easy....

 Project structure for writing smart contracts in Rust for NEAR Protocol